-Did you know that it's possible to remove an app while keeping its documents and data intact with iOS 11?
+Did you know that it's possible to remove an app while keeping its documents and data intact using a new feature introduced with iOS 11?

 As explained in my previous post, this feature is called app offloading.

 It allows to temporarily save local storage space on your iPhone, iPad or iPod Touch, without losing any data along the way.

 This is especially useful for devices with only 8 or 16 GB of local storage space.

 In addition, the app icon stays on your home screen (or in its parent folder), so it's very easy and convenient to download it back on your device when needed: